Asteroid Software

 It provides a smooth virtual machine that is an interface between macOS and Windows where you can have Windows sitting on your desktop at any size like an app.
 You can then drag and drop files between the two desktops!

-— Just be aware, you’ll need plenty of free disk space to add Windows + Parallels + the CWAsteph asteroids to your Mac — but you can put Windows on an external storage drive with only Parallels on the Mac.
+— Just be aware, you’ll need plenty of free disk space to add Parallels + Windows + the CWAsteph asteroids to your Mac — but it is possible to put Windows (and the Asteroid App) on an external storage drive with only Parallels on the Mac.

 Parallels for Mac Promo Video